Mopedo/Home/Mopedo DSP/Developer guides/API reference/Mopedo.Database/Common properties/README.md

 }
 ```

 Adding the [condition](../../Mopedo.Bidding/Campaign#condition) above to a bid rule will make it exclude all bid requests containing a site on which the ad `ad001` has been clicked less than 1001 times.
-Formally, the condition above is true and only true of sites `S` such that the `Ad` with `AdId` `"ad002"` has been clicked at least 1000 times on `S`.
+Formally, the condition above is true and only true of sites `S` such that the `Ad` with `Id` `"ad002"` has been clicked at least 1000 times on `S`.

 ## `CampaignWinCount`